4mit/MessManagment/README.md

 "# MessManagment"
 This Project is a  simple demostratin of how to manage mess of any institute online and maintains students bill and their dues ...
+Simply Download all the files and paste in into your localhost